|Doesn't seem right if Chuck Heater goes from Temple to Marshall.|

 Over the past few days, we've heard some positive developments along the coaching front at Temple University.

-Matt Rhule became a full-time coach four days ago and that's a big plus, a couple of days after hiring an offensive coordinator, Nick Rolovich, who many believe will be a future great head coach at the BCS level.
+Matt Rhule became a full-time coach four days ago and he's a nice guy and he targeted an offensive coordinator, Nick Rolovich, who many believe will be a future great head coach at the BCS level.

 That leaves me with one question and one question only: